MMGGYY66/blog_app/README.md

 # <a name="about-project"> School_Library</a>

-This app is a tool to record what books are in the library and who borrows them.
-OOP concepts used for implementing this project.
+The Blog app will be a classic example of a blog website.
+This app  will provide a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 <!-- TABLE OF CONTENTS -->